A Green Fix on a Winter Day

 Where Do Cut Flowers Come From?

 The tropics are home to some of the most gorgeous flowers prized by floral designers and they’re growing here, too.
 Brilliant red and yellow Heliconia from Central America and the deep red torches of flowering ginger are now seen as whole plants, not just cut flowers.
 Dozens of orchids are shown as they grow in the wild—often nestled in the protected shallows of tree branches, where their specialized roots absorb water and nutrients from the air or the host plant—harming neither in the process.
-An allée of eight slow-growing spindle palms anchors this greenhouse—don’t miss these trees during the holidays, when their trunks are wrapped with festive white lights.
-The greenhouse will be decked out further with ornamental hanging balls made of orchids, and triangular trees fashioned from succulent bromeliads.
+An allée of slow-growing spindle palms anchors this Greenhouse.
+The Greenhouse is decked out further with ornamental hanging balls made of orchids, and triangular trees fashioned from succulent bromeliads.

 The Arid Greenhouse